Updated November 2013

 whether to consult the book.
 The same is true of expository

 Reviewing schedulesTime for reviewing.
-Your promptness in returning reviews can noticeably improve the timeliness of the MR Database.
+Your promptness in returning reviews can significantly improve the timeliness of the MR Database.
 It is expected that you will spend no more than six weeks completing the review of an item.
-We understand that this may not be enough time, depending on the length and complexity of the item and your other commitments.
+We understand that this may not be sufficient time, depending on the length and complexity of the item and your other commitments.
 It is understood that reviewers holding multiple items will require additional time to complete the reviews.
-If we are sending you too many items, or too many at one time, please let us know.
+If you are receiving too many items, or too many at one time, please let us know.

 Reviews are submitted using the MR Reviewer Home.
-Please Sign In, so that you are then connected with all your reviewer data.
+Once you sign in you will be connected to all your reviewer data.

 Format for electronically submitted reviews.
 LaTeX is the typesetting language used in the MR Database.
 However, if your review does not contain mathematical symbols, knowledge of LaTeX is not required to submit your review electronically.
 Many reviewers find that knowing simple LaTeX such as $x$ and $x^2$ is sufficient.
 Click here for the MR Reviewer Home.
 Once you Sign In to the MR Reviewer Home, you will be connected with your reviewer profile, including all the review items for which you have not yet submitted a review.